Home > Spain > Granada > Granada International Montessori School

 Entry evaluation for students

-We have an open and flexible enrollment policy, as there are no set deadlines for registrations or enrollments.
-This unique approach allows children to join the school at any point during the academic year, provided there is available space.
-We conduct an interview process with prospective families.
-This interview serves as an important step in ensuring that there is a mutual understanding of the school's philosophy, values, and educational approach.
+We have an open and flexible enrollment policy, with no set deadlines for registrations or admissions.
+This allows children to join the school at any point during the academic year, provided there is available space.

 Waiting list